ansilove/ansigo/README.md

 ## License

-AnsiGo is released under the MIT license.
+AnsiGo is released under the BSD 3-Clause license.
 See `LICENSE` file for details.

 ## Author